How Much Sleep You Really Need, According to Science

 Adequate sleep plays a critical role in the body’s immune system, metabolism and other functions.
 But according to a report released by Statistics Canada, 40 per cent of men and 48 per cent of women say they don’t find their sleep refreshing, to the extent that a full third have trouble staying awake during the daytime.

-But how much rest is required?
+But how much sleep do you need?
 “That’s the most common question I get from patients as well as the general public,” says Dr. Rachel Morehouse, medical director of the Atlantic Sleep Centre in Saint John, N.B.
 “I always tell them it’s extremely individual.”

 The National Sleep Foundation in Washington, D.C., recommends that adults between 26 and 64 years of age should be getting seven to nine hours, while adults 65 and older may require seven to eight hours.
 But there are other factors to take into account, such as genetics.
 “If you grew up in a family that needed nine hours a night, chances are you’re a long sleeper, too,” says Morehouse.